Dental Sealants: The basics.

 Here’s an interesting point from a study that sheds some light on the cost-effectiveness of placing dental sealants.

-Research by Bravo determined that having sealants placed on a child’s teeth resulted in a lower decay rate on other tooth surfaces too (like in between teeth), on the order of 5 fold.
-(It might be postulated that after they have been placed, the kinds of bacteria that cause cavities simply have a reduced foothold in the mouth, and thus are less able to seed additional colonies.
+Research by Bravo determined that placing sealants in the grooves of a child’s teeth resulted in a lower decay rate on smooth tooth surfaces too (like in between teeth), on the order of 5 fold.
+(It’s suggested that, once sealants have been placed, the kinds of bacteria that cause cavities simply have a reduced foothold in the mouth, and therefore are less able to seed additional cavity-causing colonies.)

 ▲ Section references – Bravo